thwllms/thwllms.github.io/_posts/2019-07-07-keyboard-controller.md

 1. Press the button on the back of the keyboard on the Hasu controller (where the dipswitches on the stock controller used to be) to put the controller in bootloader mode
-1. Clear the current controller memory
+1. Clear the controller memory
   ```
   $ dfu-programmer atmega32u4 erase --force
   Erasing flash...
 Success